emily-gordy/Decadal-SST-prediction/README.md

 ## Step-by-step repo contents
 ### Preprocessing
 My pre-processing is laborious and chippy choppy so I see the data at every step.
-This means there are a bunch of scripts to run in order
+This means there are a bunch of scripts to run in order, and intermediate scripts and netCDF files that get generated
 1. deseason-detrend.py to deseason and detrend raw data (works for all OHC levels and SST)
 2. OHCrunningmean.py apply lookback running mean to OHC
 3. SSTrunningmean.py apply lookforward running mean to SST